Reclaim your magic.

 ← you are court-mandated to seek out counseling, or otherwise pressured to do so by an external entity who is not you.

 ← your interest is primarily diagnostic.
-While I am able to diagnose mental health disorders (such as anxiety, depression, PTSD, etc), if you are looking for psychological testing, an opinion on medication management, or are curious about having ADHD, ASD, or a personality disorder, a psychiatrist or psychologist is more in-line with what you are seeking.
-I am better-suited as a guide through experiences than I am a guide through pathology.
+While I do diagnose mental health disorders (i.e. anxiety, depression, PTSD, etc), if you are looking for psychological testing, an opinion on medication management, or are curious about having ADHD, ASD, or a personality disorder, a psychiatrist or psychologist is more in-line with what you are seeking.

-← you are looking for a quick tip, hack, or life advice to get you to a specific result or to solve a problem.
+← you are looking for a quick tip, hack, or life advice to get you to a specific result.
 It’s natural to want badly to find “the answer”, as we all feel this at times.
-Just know that my approach is going to focus more on the slow tasks of inner work.
+Just know that my approach is going to focus more on the s l o w tasks of inner work.
 Any answers will be arrived at through collaborative exploration.
 And lots of time.

 ← you wish to work with a therapist who is highly directive, structured, and takes control over session time.
 I am inclined to go with the flow, trusting that the direction you are taking will lead to insight.
-I will prioritize understanding over productivity.
+I prioritize understanding over productivity.
 Working with me is not programmatic; it won’t be like taking a class or a workshop.
-You will be the driving force and I will work with whatever you bring into the room, so to speak.
+You will be the driving force and I will work with whatever you bring into the room.

 Creatives, writers, poets, artists, psychics & clairvoyants, anti-racists, metalheads, witches & heathens, death workers, sex workers, eldest daughters!
 I may be a good fit for you!